ZcashFoundation/zebra/book/src/dev/continuous-integration.md

 ### Automated Deletion

-The [Delete GCP Resources](https://github.com/ZcashFoundation/zebra/blob/main/.github/workflows/delete-gcp-resources.yml) workflow automatically deletes instance templates, disks, and images older than a few days.
+The [Delete GCP Resources](https://github.com/ZcashFoundation/zebra/blob/main/.github/workflows/delete-gcp-resources.yml) workflow automatically deletes test instances, instance templates, disks, and images older than a few days.

-Running instances and their disks are protected from deletion.

-If you want to keep instance templates, disks, or images in Google Cloud, name them so they don't match the automated names:
+If you want to keep instances, instance templates, disks, or images in Google Cloud, name them so they don't match the automated names:
-- deleted instance templates and disks end in a commit hash, so use a name ending in `-` or `-[^0-9a-f]+`
+- deleted instance templates and disks end in a commit hash, so use a name that doesn't end in `-[0-9a-f]{7,}`
 - deleted images start with `zebrad-cache` or `lwd-cache`, so use a name starting with anything else

-Our other Google Cloud projects don't have automated deletion, so you can also use them for experiments or production deployments.
+Our production Google Cloud project doesn't have automated deletion.

 ## Troubleshooting